GERD Awareness Week: November 20-26, 2022

 Please join us in raising awareness of the dangerous link between Gastroesophageal Reflux Disease (GERD) and esophageal cancer!

 Share this post and please feel free to share the images below on social media!
-The Salgi Esophageal Cancer Research Foundation is on Facebook, Twitter, Instagram, Pinterest, Google+ and YouTube.The more awareness we raise about risk factors and symptoms of esophageal cancer and the importance of early detection, the more lives that can potentially be saved!
+The Salgi Esophageal Cancer Research Foundation is on Facebook, Twitter, Instagram, and YouTube.The more awareness we raise about risk factors and symptoms of esophageal cancer and the importance of early detection, the more lives that can potentially be saved!

 What does GERD stand for?